VincentNi0107/Crew-scheduling/README.md

 ![longestpath](./imgs/longestpath.png)
 ![sub](./imgs/sub.png)

 To balance the workload of every crew, we can also add maximum working time in the subproblem:

+$$
-$$C \leq maxtime$$
+C \leq maxtime
+$$

 Since the minimum cost of a pairing including flight 1 is 11 hours, maxtime should be no less than 11.

 ## Results